LEOXINGU/lftools/README.md

 </table>
 </div>

-### JPEG Compress
+### JPEG compress
 JPEG compression is a lossy method to reduce the raster file size (about to 10%).
-The degree of compression can be adjusted, allowing a selectable tradeoff between storage size and image quality.
+The compression level can be adjusted, allowing a selectable tradeoff between storage size and image quality.
 <div align="center">
 <table style="text-align: left; width: 275px;" border="0" cellpadding="0" cellspacing="0">
   <tbody>